 Imagine how big that image needs to be now?

-For a TV the image would be 1920 pixels or more wide.
+For a TV, a pixel perfect image would be 1920 pixels wide – or more.

-Creating images at 1920 pixels doesn’t solve the problem either.
-These download so slowly, especially on slow internet connections which is likely when someone is using a mobile on a moving train for example.
+Settling to maintain images at 1920 pixels doesn’t solve the problem either.
+These download so slowly, especially on slow internet connections.

-To add more to the complications : ideally, an image should be resized to the exact pixel size for use on the page.
+To add to the complications : an image should be the exact pixel size for use on the page.
 Search engines like to have a good idea of the width and height – known as dimensions.

 So you can see – there is no standard size and it all gets quite complicated.
 All we can do is our best.